NativeScript/plugins/packages/datetimepicker/README.md

 # @nativescript/datetimepicker

 A plugin that provides UI elements for picking date and time - `DatePickerField`, `TimePickerField` and `DateTimePickerFields` .
-These UI elements are all subclasses of the [TextField](https://docs.nativescript.org/ui/textfield) that show selected date and/or time and allow picking another after being tapped.
+These UI elements are all subclasses of the [TextField](https://docs.nativescript.org/ui/textfield).
 There is also a `DateTimePicker` class which provides static methods `pickDate` and `pickTime` that can be called to show the same dialog picker as the fields.

-## Screenshots

 <img alt="DatePickerField on iOS (left) and Android (right)"  src="https://raw.githubusercontent.com/NativeScript/nativescript-datetimepicker/master/docs/date_picker_field.png" width="500px"/>